 It is totally different, I find it interesting that this software doesn't have a home for the product.
 It is a pitch-deck instead of a full website.

 It has a video sales pitch explaining features and why it is helpful while also being comedic at times.
-It is a long running typical sales letter that lists everything from why you need it to their features to comparison charts.
+It is a long-running typical sales letter that lists everything from why you need it to their features to comparison charts.

 So my question to myself is why the big difference?

 Since I am selling a new software myself, I wanted to see why there is a big difference in the style of website design.
 I basically found out it comes to sales.
-ClickFunnels is a software which Russell Brunson built for himself for his own marketing needs.
+ClickFunnels is a software that Russell Brunson built for himself for his own marketing needs.

-Russell is a an online sales person, he is good at selling.
+Russell is an online salesperson, he is good at selling.
 He is a solid online marketer and I have been following since I started online, I remember he had no hair at one point.
 So as I watch all his Youtube videos to get insights on how he pushes his software, I also try to research others that are similar and I find that Russell is very different from the other online businesses.

-His job and first priority is to sell, it is obvious with his new projects.
+His job and first priority are to sell, it is obvious with his new projects.
 I find that he is right, there is no time for not selling when it comes to an online product.

-In fact he also recently posted about venture capitalist.
+In fact, he also recently posted about venture capitalist.

 While Russell told them no thanks, LeadPages raised $38 million in funding.
 So I find it very interesting to see how one is just about sales and the other is more of an exit strategy.
 I have literally studied both sites and similar ones, another is UnBounce, I always come back to ClickFunnels and see that it is a huge success in such a short amount of time.

 It is literally very interesting to see one is way better in marketing than another and I want to go in that specific direction as well.
 Russell has a brand by simply putting himself out there, letting everyone know that this is his product.
-In our day and age of marketing thats where we are heading, influential marketing.
+In our day and age of marketing that's where we are heading, influential marketing.

 Even searching for the community group on Facebook: LeadPages has 16k users while ClickFunnels has 84k!
 Astonishing how one created such a huge community in a shorter amount of time.

 I want to point out that sales copy and sales style webpages work.
-In the past, I was against such style of marketing.
+In the past, I was against such a style of marketing.

-Even I have promoted products with just video (non business) as just their homepage and surprisingly it does work.
+Even I have promoted products with just video (non-business) as just their homepage and surprisingly it does work.
 These consumers find it compelling to watch than read I believe.
-People want to be informed, educated, and understand why they need to buy such product from you.
+People want to be informed, educated, and understand why they need to buy such a product from you.
 Instead of browsing, they can be pitched and I believe that is what Russell is doing extending himself out to pitch to you about his products.